brandur/sorg/content/articles/idempotency-keys.md

 ### Non-ACID data stores (#non-acid)

-The idempotency keys implemented here are "Stripe-like" because while Stripe uses idempotency keys, our implementation is quite a bit more basic -- if you manage to implement what's described here you'll have produced something far more robust.

-The major reason for the discrepancy is that Stripe is backed by MongoDB.
-Like other non-ACID stores, MongoDB cannot ever guarantee that any two operations commit atomically -- _every_ operation against your database becomes equivalent to a foreign state mutation because the notion of an atomic phase is impossible.
+It's worth mentioning that none of this is possible on a non-ACID store like MongoDB.
+Without transactional semantics a database can't ever guarantee that any two operations commit atomically -- _every_ operation against your database becomes equivalent to a foreign state mutation because the notion of an atomic phase is impossible.

-If the idea of robustness is even of passing interest to you, make sure to pick your database carefully.
-Don't use MongoDB.

 ## Beyond APIs (#beyond-apis)